mygento/order_comment_user/README.md

-# order_comment_user
+# Magento Order History Comment's User
-Adds the username of the person who is making the comment in the admin history to the comment thread on the order
+Adds the username information of the person who is making the comment in the admin history in the order